JenniferShelton/JenniferShelton.github.io/_episodes/80-single-cell-rna.md

 > ```
 > {: .language-r}
 >
-> Replace the example syntax here with the Seurat commands, and replace the object name with the name of the object you made earlier.
+> In this lesson you will read the R package Seurat's' help menus and replace the example syntax above with the Seurat commands.
+Then replace the object name with the name of the object you have made.
->
-> {: .callout}
+{: .callout}

 ## Selecting number of principal components (PCs) to use downstream